 If you have made a loss in a year this will be included in the average calculation, but the use of losses which arose on your 2016 and earlier tax returns will not be included.

 If you are a farmer the profits used will be prior to any claim for farmers averaging relief.

 There are variations on the rules if you have not traded for the entire three-year period, please see HMRC’s detailed guidance at How HMRC works out trading profits and non-trading income for the Self-Employment Income Support Scheme.
 (Please note that this is the guidance from the fourth grant and the final guidance for the fifth grant is expected at the end of June)

 What level of grant will I receive?

-For the third grant HMRC will pay you 80% of your average monthly profits over the tax years stated above up to a maximum of £7,500 covering 3 months’ profits.
-You do not need to have claimed for a prior grant in order to claim the third grant.
+You do not need to have claimed for a prior grant in order to claim the fifth grant.